-- a) be consistent with the provisions of state and federal law and the Vermont Guidelines of Teacher and Leader Effectiveness adopted by the State Board of Education; - b) include multiple sources of evidence to inform and measure teacher performance;

-- c) address the professional learning needs of all staff, including administrators; - d) address the needs of teachers who are new to the profession, the assignment or the school; and - e) provide supports to improve instructional practice, content knowledge, working relationships (with colleagues, parents/legal guardians and community members), and other areas as appropriate to improve student outcomes and learning experiences.
+- w) be consistent with the provisions of state and federal law and the Vermont Guidelines of Teacher and Leader Effectiveness adopted by the State Board of Education; - x) include multiple sources of evidence to inform and measure teacher performance; - y) address the professional learning needs of all staff, including administrators; - z) address the needs of teachers who are new to the profession, the assignment or the school; and - aa) provide supports to improve instructional practice, content knowledge, working relationships (with colleagues, parents/legal guardians and community members), and other areas as appropriate to improve student outcomes and learning experiences.
 2121.5.
 Tiered System of Support.

-In accordance with 16 V.S.A. § 2902-and State Board Rule 2194, each school shall ensure that a tiered system of academic and behavioral supports is in place to assist all students in working toward attainment of the standards.
-This system shall be aligned with the school's Personalized Learning Plan structures, and specific student support services shall be specified within a student's Personalized Learning Plan process.
+In accordance with 16 V.S.A. § 2902, each school shall ensure that a tiered system of academic and behavioral supports is in place to assist all students in working toward attainment of the standards.
+This system shall be aligned with the school's Personalized Learning process.
 Student Personalized Learning Plans should help inform the structures and services put in place to support individual student learning.
 Provision of specific student supports, including relevant accommodations, shall be detailed within a student's IEP or 504 plan as required by federal law.
 Tiered systems of support should also integrate elements of early multi-tiered systems of support (MTSS) as relevant, to ensure that comprehensive and integrated systems of support are in place for all preK-12 students within an SU/SD.